21isenough/LightningATM/docs/guide/we_need_your_help.md

     $ rsync -a LightningATM_Backup/ LightningATM/
     $ sudo rm -r LightningATM_Backup

 - Everthing should now be as befor.
-Even the wallat data
+Even the wallat data.
-- Checkout if you set a temporäry button and set it back with `payoutdelay = 12` in the `config.ini`
+- Check if you have set a temporary button and reset it with `payoutdelay = 12` in the `config.ini`

 ### 4. Final step